Shoemaking history began many years ago

-Made primarily of different types of tree bark, leaves and rawhide, the first shoes fell into two categories: sandals and moccasins.
+Shoes were primarily made out of different types of tree bark, leaves and rawhide.
+The first shoes fell into two categories: sandals and moccasins.
 Both began with some sort of simple sole that was strapped to the foot.
-While sandals were found mainly in warmer regions and shielded thesole of the foot, moccasins offered greater protection to those living in colder areas of the world.
+While sandals were found mainly in warmer regions and shielded the sole of the foot, moccasins offered greater protection to those living in colder areas of the world.
 Other types of ancient and traditionally made shoes included furs wrapped around feet, and sandals wrapped over them.